brentkearney/omdrop-awdl/README.md

 ## Trademark

-AirDrop is a trademark of Apple Inc. omdrop is an independent project and is not affiliated with or endorsed by Apple.
+AirDrop is a trademark of Apple Inc. Omdrop is an independent project and is not affiliated with or endorsed by Apple.

 ## Licence